Cloud API Services Platform

 Export your Service for a deployment on Talend Runtime.
 For more information, see Exporting a Service for deployment.

 Publish your Service in the Talend Artifact Repository.
-For more information, see Publishing to an artifact repository.
+For more information, see Publishing to the Artifact Repository.